- Training & Events

 Who are emerging risk leaders?

 Everyone is responsible for managing risks and should have the skills to be able to do so.
-A risk-based approach to decision-making helps to deliver strategy, manage costs, supply chains, keep people safe, and ultimately enables an organisation to better respond to its threats and opportunities in this fast paced and ever-changing world.
+A risk-based approach to decision-making helps to deliver strategy, manage costs, supply chains, keep people safe, and ultimately enables an organisation to better respond to its threats and opportunities in our ever-changing world.

-Our Risk Management and Leadership Competence Framework outlines seven areas of technical competence and eight leadership behaviours for effective risk management at operational, managerial and strategic job role levels.
+Our Risk Management and Leadership Competence Framework outlines seven areas of technical competence and eight leadership behaviours at operational, managerial and strategic job role levels.

 The network is aimed at two broad groups of IIRSM members, those at the operational or managerial level with ambitions to achieve a strategic role, and those who have recently taken on their first strategic role.